stokito/fortress-lang/README.txt

 Library/FortressLibrary.fss are imported implicitly whenever any Fortress program is run.

 BUILT-IN TYPES

 There are a bunch of types that are defined internally by the Fortress interpreter.
-With the exception of Any these cannot be overridden.
+With the exception of Any, these cannot be overridden.
 The built-in types are found in ProjectFortress/LibraryBuiltin/FortressBuiltin.fsi and NativeSimpleTypes.fsi; documentation for the released version of these